zunique90/alx-zero_day/0x03-git/README.md

-This readme is the project
+This is the readme for the project